StemboltHQ/solidus-adyen/README.md

-# Spree Adyen Integration
+# Solidus Adyen Integration

-Easily integrates Adyen payments into a Spree store.
+Easily integrates Adyen payments into a Solidus store.
 It works as a wrapper of the [awesome adyen](https://github.com/wvanbergen/adyen/) gem which contains all basic API calls for Adyen payment services.